 What is direct and indirect compensation?

-Direct compensation includes salary, hourly pay, commissions, and bonus pay.
+Direct compensation encompasses salary payments and hourly wages while also including both commissions and bonus payments.
 Indirect compensation includes various benefits.

-2. Hourly pay: Paid by the hour, typically to nonexempt employees who are eligible for overtime pay if they work more than 40 hours a week.
+- Hourly pay: Nonexempt employees who receive hourly pay become eligible for overtime pay after working beyond 40 hours in a week.

 Types of indirect compensation